Creighton University Arizona Health

-2. Why did Maricopa Integrated Health System (MIHS), Dignity Health and District Medical Group select Creighton University as their academic partner?
+2. Why did DMG, Valleywise Health and Dignity Health select Creighton University as their academic partner?

-These “Parties” with their exceptional track records, reputation and proven expertise in running teaching hospitals, medical schools and medical training see this affiliation as a commitment to being at the forefront of advanced medical education and research and training new
+These parties, with their exceptional track records, reputation and proven expertise in running teaching hospitals, medical schools and medical training, see this affiliation as a commitment to being at the forefront of advanced medical education and research and training new

-4. How will this affiliation operate?
+How will this affiliation operate?

 6. How long is the agreement?